forestgrape/coronavirus/coronavirus.md

 The cell tropism is the combination of the [virion tropism](#tropism-virion-phase) which determines cell entry and the [tropism in the metabolic phase](#tropism-metabolic-phase) which determines the changes in the cells metabolism induced upon viral entry.
 Outside of laboratories reachability is an important factor too.

 For viruses optimized to its environment, only cells involved in the survival of the virus strain are infected:
 * cell used as entry point.
-For coronaviruses these are often cells on the aptical epithelial layer of respiratory tract.
+For coronaviruses these are often cells on the apical epithelial layer of respiratory tract.
 * cells that support efficient virus replications takes place and virions easily reach the next cells to build up a population.
 Often these are secretory or ciliated cells in the respiratory tract.
 * cells relevant to leave a host.
     - Often these are cells in the intestine or the kidney.